gvwilson/sdxpy/src/lint/index.md

 ### Sorting Imports {: .exercise}

-[isort][isort] checks that the imports in a file are sorted correctly: modules from Python's standard library come first (in alphabetical order), then installed modules (also in alphabetical order) and finally local imports (ditto).
+[isort][isort] checks that the imports in a file are sorted correctly: modules from [%i "Python standard library" "Python's standard library" %] come first (in alphabetical order), then installed modules (also in alphabetical order) and finally local imports (ditto).
 Write a linter that reports violations of these rules.